Speaker of the Parliament of Sri Lanka

 The Speaker of the Parliament of the Democratic Socialist Republic of Sri Lanka is the presiding officer of the chamber.
-The current Speaker of the Parliament is Mahinda Yapa Abeywardena, in office since 20 August 2020.
-The Speaker fulfills a number of important functions in relation to the operation of the House, which is based upon the British Westminster Parliamentary system.

-The Speaker is second in the Sri Lankan presidential line of succession, after the Prime Minister.
+The Speaker fulfills a number of important functions in relation to the operation of the House, which is based upon the British Westminster parliamentary system.
+The speaker is second in the Sri Lankan presidential line of succession, after the prime minister.

 Origins

-In 1931 under the Donoughmore Constitution the State Council of Ceylon was established and in it the first office of a Speaker of a legislative body was created as the Speaker of the State Council.
+In 1931, under the Donoughmore Constitution, the State Council of Ceylon was established and in it the first office of a Speaker of a legislative body was created as the Speaker of the State Council.